How Much Should You Pay a Social Media Influencer?

 Above 6% = very high engagement rate

-Now, let’s implement all this information in the example with the cooking vlogger and the restaurant owner.
+Now, let’s implement all this information in an example to learn how to pay social media influencers.
+We’ll use the cooking vlogger and the restaurant owner example.

 Originally, the owner found the influencer on YT, but at first she only wants to use him for Instagram marketing.
-(That’s good budgetary thinking because YouTube influencers get paid more, especially if they’re in the gaming industry (VOX).)
-This particular vlogger has 5,500 followers on Instagram.
+(That’s good budgetary thinking because youtube influencers get paid more, especially if they’re in the gaming industry (VOX).
+This particular vlogger has 5,500 followers on their Instagram account.
 When he posts he is expected to get about 300 likes, 20 shares and 40 comments.
-He tells you, the owner, that he will charge $200 for 1 Instagram post.
+He tells you, the business owner, that the production costs are low so he will require a $200 charge per post on Instagram.

 To find his engagement rate, following the formula above from Hootsuite, we add 300+20+40 and divide that by 5,500.
 Then, that outcome gets multiplied by 100, which gives us a 6.5% engagement rate.

-That’s a great engagement number.
+As far as engagement rates go that’s a great number.
 You’ll definitely sell tickets from his post.
 But to determine whether his rate of $200 is fair, we’ll use the Later’s $100 per 10K followers rule.
 According to that rule, his rate is on the affordable range based on his followers to engagement ratio.

 Just for fun, let’s say our cooking vlogger does have 6,250 YouTube Subscribers.
 He might charge $125 dollars to briefly mention your restaurant and event in one of his regularly scheduled cooking videos.
 That’s an incredible deal seeing as how engaged his audience is on other platforms.

 As you can image the higher the engagement rate, the more expensive the influencer will be.
-The amazing thing is most macro-influencers have a lower engagement rate than nano- and micro-influencers, which is - in part - why they are our go-to for promoting your small business.
+The amazing thing is any give macro influencer might have a lower engagement rate than nano- and micro-influencers, which is - in part - why they are our go-to for promoting your small business.

 Give Aways for Increasing Followers

-Honestly, that’s pretty good.
+Honestly, that’s pretty good for instagram influencer marketing.
 Imagine all the work that goes into gaining 170,000 followers and then retaining 4.5% of them as an invested, impressionable, active audience.
-You’ve entertained, informed and inspired so many people and now you can charge $500 for a give away to help other companies with their followers.
+You’ve entertained, informed and inspired so many people and have amassed a fairly big audience size.
+Now, you can charge $500 for a give-away to help other companies grow their follower count.
 That must be an amazing feeling.
-On top of that, as a paid influencer, you’re actually contributing to the online culture within your niche.
+On top of that, as a paid influencer, you’re actually contributing to the social media platform’s culture within your niche.

 Influencers aren’t the only people who impact the culture.
 Did you know you can grow your influence too - whether you are a millennial influencer or not.
 Check out 4 Ways Millennials Can Grow Their Influence to read more on this topic from our founder, Evan.